ledy-ccl/cs348-hw4/aux_readme_2.md

 ### Fact

 Represents a fact in our knowledge base (KB).
-Has a statement containing the content of the fact, e.g., `(isa Sorceress Wizard)` and fields tracking which facts/rules in the KB it supports and is supported by.
+Has a statement containing the content of the fact, e.g., `(isa Sorceress Wizard)`, and fields tracking which facts and rules in the KB it supports and is supported by.

 **Attributes**

 - `name` (`str`): 'fact', the name of this class
 - `statement` (`Statement`): statement of this fact, basically what the fact actually says
-- `asserted` (`bool`): flag indicating if fact was asserted instead of inferred from other rules in the KB
+- `asserted` (`bool`): flag indicating if fact was asserted instead of inferred from other facts and rules in the KB
-- `supported_by` (`listof Fact|Rule`): Facts/Rules that allow inference of the statement
+- `supported_by` (`listof listof Fact|Rule`): Facts/Rules that allow inference of the statement
 - `supports_facts` (`listof Fact`): Facts that this fact supports
 - `supports_rules` (`listof Rule`): Rules that this fact supports

 ### Rule

 Represents a rule in our KB.
 Has a list of statements (the left-hand side or LHS) containing the statements that need to be in our KB for us to infer the right-hand-side or RHS statement.
-Also has fields tracking which facts/rules in the KB it supports and is supported by.
+Also has fields tracking which facts and rules in the KB it supports and is supported by.

 **Attributes**

 - `name` (`str`): 'rule', the name of this class
 - `lhs` (`listof Statement`): LHS statements of this rule
 - `rhs` (`Statement`): RHS statement of this rule
-- `asserted` (`bool`): flag indicating if rule was asserted instead of inferred from other rules/facts in the KB
+- `asserted` (`bool`): flag indicating if rule was asserted instead of inferred from other facts and rules in the KB
-- `supported_by` (`listof Fact|Rule`): Facts/Rules that allow inference of the statement
+- `supported_by` (`listof listof Fact|Rule`): Facts/Rules that allow inference of the statement
 - `supports_facts` (`listof Fact`): Facts that this rule supports
 - `supports_rules` (`listof Rule`): Rules that this rule supports